 Songs to Reinforce Early Language Learning

-This assignment should be done either as a solo or a duet and not part of your assigned groups.
+This project should be done either as a solo or a duet and not part of your regularly-assigned groups.

 The songs you compose should be appropriate for early language learning at about the Kindergarten level or ELL - L1.